Gemtrade Gems

 The Gemological Institute of America (GIA) is arguably the most respected player in the industry, and the developer of many grading standards.
 With the expertise of GIA or a GIA-certified gemmologist

-make sure the stone is what it claims to be.
-A mere "warranty certificate" or "certificate" presented by the seller doesn't tell you anything, because anyone can write a note, or even print one.
+you make sure that the stone is what it says it is.
+The mere "warranty certificate" or "certificate" presented by the seller does not say anything, because anyone can write a note, or even print it

 a nice plastic card called a "certificate", but which has no value in determining the quality and authenticity of the stone.
-Or in buying and reselling the stone.
+Or when buying and reselling stone.